top of page

 the Nano and Quantum Technologies Laboratory

 There are four research themes at NanoteQ.
-Around these themes are faculty and researchers from Wake and around the world.
-These teams are independently funded and guided but are cross-fertilized within the NanoteQ environment by maintaining a full-time presence here.
+Researchers from Wake and guests from around the world form teams that are cross-fertilized within NanoteQ by maintaining a full-time presence here.
 This makes for some pretty strange conversations in the hallways...

 Quantum Machines

-This focus is on quantum information sciences, quantum materials, quantum machines, and quantum sensing.
-Quantum mechanics is undergoing an exciting second great revolution today.
-And, NanoteQ's efforts are leading edge in this field.
-The team's work includes: quantum radar, quantum processors, time crystals, theoretical studies of quantum phase, and quantum coding in noisy environments, correlated photonics, and more.
+Quantum information, quantum materials, and the development of quantum machines.
+NanoteQ's efforts are focused on quantum radar, quantum processors, time crystals, theoretical studies of quantum phase, and quantum coding in noisy environments, correlated photonics, and more.
 Our community includes WFU researchers as well as team members in Germany.

-This focus combines the worlds of medicine and biomedical engineering with the physics, computer science, and chemistry of life.
+Bionics and Cybernetics combine the worlds of medicine, biomedical engineering, physics, computer science, and chemistry.
 The aim is to leverage breakthrough tech in engineering new approaches to the machine-biology interface.
 Artificial organs, embeddable health sensing, restorative system implants, and synaptic control of bioelectronics are only a few frontier goals. that are imagined today.

 Synthetic Intelligence

-Artificial intelligence, Machine learning, Deep learning… What is the difference in these things and does it matter?
-We move closer and closer to the era of machine thought, but how will this technology impact human societies?
-Is it a forgone conclusion that such machines will replace human creativity, suppress human skills and ability, and end human cognitive growth?
-NanoteQ focuses on the transformation of these tools into agents of growth for human societies.
-As we struggle with issues of ethics and social modification, technological limits and restrictive controls, as well as cognitive impacts our ability and pathway to create even more powerful AI must be addressed.
+Artificial intelligence, Machine learning, Deep learning… As we move closer to an era of machine thought, we don't know how this technology will impact human societies, human creativity, or human skills and ability.
+But these technologies can have real advantages for human wellbeing.
+NanoteQ focuses on the transformative power of these tools as agents of feedback control, noise and error reduction, and management of large data structures, etc. As we struggle with issues of ethics and social modification, technological limits and restrictive controls, as well as cognitive impacts our ability and pathway to create even more powerful AI must be addressed.

 Green World Technologies